-- 29 In section 44 (contents of emergency prohibition orders), in subsection (2) - (a) after "hazard" (in each place) insert "or failure", - (b) after "hazards" insert "or failures", and - (c) in paragraph (a), after "exists" insert "or to which it relates". - 30 In section 49 (power to charge for certain enforcement action) - (a) in subsection (1)(c), for "a hazard" substitute "an", and - (b) in subsection (2), for "a hazard" substitute "an". - In section 50 (recovery of charge under section 49), in subsection (2)(b), for "a hazard" substitute "an". - 32 In section 54 (index of defined expressions: Part 1) - (a) at the appropriate places insert-
+- 29 In section 44 (contents of emergency prohibition orders), in subsection (2) - (a) after "hazard" (in each place) insert "or failure",

+(b) after "hazards" insert "or failures", and

+- (c) in paragraph (a), after "exists" insert "or to which it relates". - In section 49 (power to charge for certain enforcement action) - (a) in subsection (1)(c), for "a hazard" substitute "an", and - (b) in subsection (2), for "a hazard" substitute "an". - In section 50 (recovery of charge under section 49), in subsection (2)(b), for "a hazard" substitute "an". - 32 In section 54 (index of defined expressions: Part 1) - (a) at the appropriate places insert -

-"Qualifying residential premises Section 2B(1)";
+"Qualifying residential premises Section 2B(1)"; 20

 "Relevant tenancy Section 2B(2)";

 "Social housing Section 2B(2)";

-"Supported exempt accommodation Section 2B(2)"; 20
+"Supported exempt accommodation Section 2B(2)";

-"Type 1 requirement Section 2A(3)(a)";
+"Type 1 requirement Section 2A(3)(a)"; 25

-"Type 2 requirement Section 2A(3)(b) ", and
+"Type 2 requirement Section 2A(3)(b)", and

-- (b) in the entry for "Hazard awareness notice", in the first column, omit "Hazard" (and, accordingly, move the entry to the appropriate place). - 33 (1) Section 250 (orders and regulations) is amended as follows. - (2) After subsection (2) insert - "(2A) The power under subsection (2)(b) includes power - to provide for regulations under sections 2A and 2B(3) to apply (with or without modifications) in relation to tenancies or licences entered into before the date on which the regulations come into force; - (b) for regulations under section 2B(3)(b) to provide for Part 1 to apply in relation to licences with such modifications as may be specified in the regulations."
+- (b) in the entry for "Hazard awareness notice", in the first column, omit "Hazard" (and, accordingly, move the entry to the appropriate place). - 33 (1) Section 250 (orders and regulations) is amended as follows. - (2) After subsection (2) insert - "(2A) The power under subsection (2)(b) includes power- - (a) to provide for regulations under sections 2A and 2B(3) to apply (with or without modifications) in relation to tenancies or licences entered into before the date on which the regulations come into force;

-- (3) In subsection (6), before paragraph (a) insert - "(za) regulations under sections 2A and 2B(3),". - 34 Before Schedule 1 insert -

-"SCHEDULE A1

-Section 6A
+person, and

-PROCEDURE AND APPEALS RELATING TO FINANCIAL PENALTIES UNDER SECTION 6A

-Before imposing a financial penalty on a person under section 6A a local housing authority must give the person notice of the authority's proposal to do so (a "notice of intent").

-- 2 The notice of intent must be given before the end of the period of 6 months beginning with the first day on which the authority has evidence sufficient to require it to take the appropriate enforcement action under section 5(1) in relation to- - (a) the existence of the category 1 hazard, or

-- (b) the failure to meet the type 1 requirement. - 3 The notice of intent must set out- - (a) the date on which the notice of intent is given, - (b) the amount of the proposed financial penalty, - (c) the reasons for proposing to impose the penalty,

-(d) information about the right to make representations under paragraph 4.

-Right to make representations

-4 (1) A person who is given a notice of intent may make written representations to the authority about the proposal to impose a financial penalty.
+mendmen ts of Housing Act 2004 (b) for regulations under section 2B(3)(b) to provide for Part 1 to apply in relation to licences with such modifications as may be specified in the regulations."
+In su bsection (6), before paragraph (a) insert- "(za) regulations under sections 2A and 2B(3),".
+Befor Before Schedule 1 insert - "SCHEDULE A1 Section 6A Proc EDURE AND APPEALS RELATING TO FINANCIAL PENALTIES UNDER SECTION 6A Notice e of intent 1 Before imposing a financial penalty on a person under section 6A a local housing authority must give the person notice of the authority's proposal to do so (a "notice of intent").
+2 The notice of intent must be given before the end of the period of 6 months beginning with the first day on which the authority has evidence sufficient to require it to take the appropriate enforcement action under section 5(1) in relation to- (a) the existence of the category 1 hazard, or (b) the failure to meet the type 1 requirement.
+3 The notice of intent must set out- (a) the date on which the notice of intent is given, (b) the amount of the proposed financial penalty, (c) the reasons for proposing to impose the penalty, (d) information about the right to make representations under paragraph 4.
+Right Right to make representations 4 (1) A person who is given a notice of intent may make written representations to the authority about the proposal to impose a financial penalty.
 (2) Any representations must be made within the period of 28 days beginning with the day after the day on which the notice of intent was given ("the period for representations").

-Final notice 30

-- 5 After the end of the period for representations the local housing authority must- - (a) decide whether to impose a financial penalty on the person, and - (b) if it decides to do so, decide the amount of the penalty. - If the local housing authority decides to impose a financial penalty on the person, it must give a notice to the person (a "final notice") imposing that penalty.
+Final notice 5 After the end of the period for representations the local housing authority must-

+decide whether to impose a financial penalty on the

+(b) if it decides to do so, decide the amount of the penalty.